nplab/DTLS-Examples/README.md

 ```

 ## OpenSSL Certificates
+In order to run the example programs, the required server and client certificates should be located in a `certs` subfolder.
+* client-cert.pem
+* client-key.pem
+* server-cert.pem
+* server-key.pem

 The following commands create signed certificates for client and server of the samples above.
 ```
 touch ca-db-index